kckuei/masmx86-assembly-final-proj/README.md

 Now it's possible to march forward through the lower decimal digit positions and obtain the correct values by iteratively multiplying by powers of 10, casting/truncating the value to an integer, and dividing by 10 for the remainder.

 Some other useful commands were `FILD` for loading integer values, `FISTP` for storing integer values, `FRNDINT` for rounding in accordance with the control word, and the `FISTTP` instruction which performs true truncation of floating point values.

+## Closing
+This was a really challenging project by far, especially the floating point implementation!
+However, I learned a lot, and really enjoyed tackling it.
+In the words of my TA:
+> The idea is to implement from scratch.
+The EC is basically re-doing the whole project but with floats intead of integers.
+It's not a lot of points per hour spent (**at least for mere mortals**).
+But it does seem like a fun challenge if you have the time.
+Although many a restless night, I guess I can now say I am no mere mortal. 🥲